Thein-Naing/amazona/README.md

 # amazona- react with firebase
+# Successfully deployed in firebase .
+Here is the link https://a-5fe53.web.app/
 `[1]frontend is partially finished with firebase user auth..
 But UI is not good so need to update.`